SteveJobs91/PyMovie/README.md

 The second beta of PyMovie is here with roating features, audio control features, and more.

+But what is the purpose of PyMovie if you can just import the MoviePy module in a Python file.

+Well, not everyone knows how to code.
+Not everyone knows which functions and methods to use to get the result that they want.
+Not everyone knows what code to right to get the result that they want.
+Well, in PyMovie, the code is already written and you just have to tell the code stuff like the width size, the volume, etc.

+When I release the GUI version of PyMovie, everything will changed.
+You will not have to open the code.
+You will just have to open the app and click on the buttons and stuff.
+Then, PyMovie will evolve into a large and completely different project.
+But it will still be based on the MoviePy module.

 The PyMovie video editing software would not have been possible without the open-source module MoviePy, along with NumPy, Decorator, tqdm, PyGame, and ImageMagick modules.
 Pls make sure that you have installed these modules.

 First, download Python 3.10.1 from python.org.